tirsdag 18. august 2009

 ZFS root disk mirror

 So, I just installed OpenSolaris on a Sun Blade X6240 Server Module.
-I have to disks on this machine, and want to use disk mirroring.
-I don't want to use the integrated LSI 1068E hardware RAID controller, I want to use the much cooler ZFS mirror feature.
+I have two disks on this machine, and wanted to use disk mirroring.
+I didn't want to use the integrated LSI 1068E hardware RAID controller, I wanted to use the much cooler ZFS mirror feature.

-During installation, it is not possible to set up mirroring, it will have to wait until after the first boot.
-The installation wizard will create the necessary partitions, and create ZFS and install GRUB on the system, and I don't know what commands it has run to set up the disk the way it is now.
-So, to attach the mirror disk to the ZFS pool, I will copy the partition table to the mirror:
+During installation, it was not possible to set up mirroring, it had to wait until after the first boot.
+The installation wizard created the necessary partitions, ZFS filesystem and installed GRUB on the system, and I don't know what commands it has run to set up the disk the way it is now.
+So, to attach the mirror disk to the ZFS pool, I copied the partition table to the mirror:

 # prtvtoc /dev/rdsk/c8t0d0s2 | fmthard -s - /dev/rdsk/c8t1d0s2

-Now that's done, and we can proceed to attach the mirror disk into the ZFS pool:
+Now that's done, and I proceeded to attach the mirror disk into the ZFS pool:

 # zpool status rpool